gkapfham/www.gregorykapfhammer-old.com/research.md

 _popovers/paper_reference.html cite="Walsh2017" %} and {% include_cached
 _popovers/paper_reference.html cite="Walsh2017a" trailing="." %} The automated
 approach introduced in {% include_cached _popovers/paper_reference.html
-cite="Althomali2019" %} can visually confirm and classify the responsive layout failures in a web page.
+cite="Althomali2019" %} can visually confirm and classify the reported responsive layout failures in a web page.
 Finally, the technique described in {% include_cached _popovers/paper_reference.html cite="Walsh2020" %} can automatically identify potential regressions from the correct layout of a mobile-ready web page.

 </li>